-- Ferengi An affiliation and a species.
-See affiliation and species. - Ferengi Bug See Telepathic Alien Kidnappers. - Ferengi Conference If you download a dual-personnel card with this objective, only the [Skill] icons of Ferengi CIVILIANs on the card count toward the maximum of 11.
+Ferengi - An affiliation and a species.
+See affiliation and species.

+Ferengi Bug - See Telepathic Alien Kidnappers.

+Ferengi Conference - If you download a dual-personnel card with this objective, only the [Skill] icons of Ferengi CIVILIANs on the card count toward the maximum of 11.
 For example, if you download The Trois, only Deanna's [Skill] icons count, but if you download Jake and Nog, all their [Skill] icons count.

-Ferengi Financial Data Net - "Unique"means "non-universal" (not "the only copy in play).
+Ferengi Financial Data Net - "Unique" means "non-universal" (not "the only copy in play).
 For example, this event allows you to draw a card for each copy of Quark you have in play.

 Ferengi Ingenuity - When affected by Access Denied, this dilemma reads as follows: "If one personnel present has 3 Computer Skill, discard dilemma.
-Otherwise, to get past, place on 2 most CUNNING Computer Skill personnel present ("stopped" during countdown)
+Otherwise, to get past, place on 2 most CUNNING Computer Skill personnel present ("stopped" during countdown)."

 Ferengi Trading Post - Both players may use this outpost regardless of ownership.
-Your aboard (i.e., they are compatible with each other and with the outpost), board and disembark from your own ships, dock and undock, and beam to and from the outpost.
+Your cards (including ships) may report and mix aboard (i.e., they are compatible with each other and with the outpost), board and disembark from your own ships, dock and undock, and beam to and from the outpost.